Billionaire Profile

 Philanthropy

-Dennis and his wife, Phyllis, established the Dennis and Phyllis Washington Foundation in 1988.
-It focuses on education, health and human services, community service, and arts and culture.
-The couple's core values are defined as “integrity, compassion, courage, vision, and perseverance.”
+Dennis and Phyllis Washington established the Dennis & Phyllis Washington Foundation in 1988.
+The foundation focuses on education, health, human services, community service, and arts and culture.
+The foundation supports various organizations, providing scholarships and funding programs that enhance the quality of life for individuals and communities.

 Career Milestones